Tamworth, Staffordshire: Governance

 Tamworth Borough is administered by a Council which has been Labour-led since 2024 and was Conservative-led from 2004 to 2024.
 No part of the borough has a civil parish.
-On Staffordshire county council, Tamworth has six divisions, all of which are held by the Conservatives.
+On Staffordshire County Council, Tamworth has six divisions, all of which were held by the Conservatives as of 2017.

 Since 2011, Tamworth has formed part of the Greater Birmingham & Solihull Local Enterprise Partnership along with neighbouring authorities Birmingham, Bromsgrove, Cannock Chase, East Staffordshire, Lichfield, Redditch, Solihull and Wyre Forest.
 Tamworth is also a non-constituent member of the West Midlands Combined Authority.

-The council retains a cabinet system of governance.
+The Council retains a cabinet system of governance.

+Under current local government reorganisation plans, all district councils in Staffordshire, as well as the county council, will be abolished in 2028, with Tamworth borough being abolished and merged into a new South and Mid Staffordshire unitary authority.
+Tamworth is an unparished area, as of 2026 it is consulting on whether to form a civil parish for the town (and thus a town (parish) council).

 Elections

 Tamworth Council elects by thirds meaning there is an election of 1 councillor for each of the wards every year for three years but the fourth year see elections to Staffordshire County Council.
 Councillors are elected for a four-year term.

-The borough is used as the starting point of the extent of the Westminster seat of Tamworth, which is held by Sarah Edwards for Labour since the 2023 by-election held after the resignation of former MP Chris Pincher.
+The Borough is used as the starting point of the extent of the Westminster seat of Tamworth, which is held by Sarah Edwards for Labour since the 2023 by-election held after the resignation of former MP Chris Pincher.

 Health

 Tamworth has a minor hospital called Sir Robert Peel Hospital which is located in Mile Oak.
 The Sir Robert Peel Hospital has a Minor Injuries Unit.

-Tamworth is part of the South Staffordshire and Shropshire Healthcare NHS Foundation trust.
+Tamworth is part of the South Staffordshire and Shropshire Healthcare NHS Foundation Trust.

 Castle Grounds is also home to Tamworth Castle Grounds parkrun, a free timed 5km running and walking event held every Saturday at 9am.